Kyosuke Hamao: Music career

 Throughout his career, Hamao briefly pursued singing and released music through the label Marvelous AQL.
 He released his debut single, "Kimi o Mitsuketai", on August 5, 2009.
 On May 25, 2011, he released both his second single "Shine" and debut studio album, 7 Colors, on an independent record label.

+Personal life

+After retiring from acting, Hamao studied at Parsons School of Design from 2015 to 2021.
+In 2024, through an interview with Ricoh, Hamao revealed that he is working as a freelance photographer.